wanxuanh/actionSDA/README.md

 <html>
 <body>

-  # Game Storyline
+  # Project 1 - My First Game Requirements

-Project #1: Action, SDA!
+Project #1: - Action, SDA!

     Built with HTML, CSS and JavaScript (jQuery is strongly optional) Use Javascript for DOM manipulation